 The Gluten-Free Certification Program (GFCP)

-A manufacturing facility which undergoes a successful third party audit process will be recommended to the Canadian Celiac Association for certification to be eligible to use the GFCP mark on product packaging and in marketing/advertising materials.
+A manufacturing facility which undergoes a successful third party audit process will be eligible to use the Canadian Celiac Association’s trademark on product packaging and on marketing/advertising materials.
 To learn more about the Program, or to Register Your Interest, please visit the BRCGS website.